 Start local!
 If you’re looking to attend a Safe Zone training, contact a local college/university/LGBTQ community center to see if they offer Safe Zone (or other LGBTQ inclusion) trainings to the community or if they’d be willing to put one on of if you helped coordinate a group.
 If they don’t offer trainings, they may be able to direct you to a resource that does!

 Who invented Safe Zone Trainings?

 We’re not sure.
 Our exposure to the term “Safe Zone” meaning LGBTQ+ awareness and ally workshops was within higher education (Meg at Hamilton College, Sam at a similarly-focused program at Purdue).
 The idea and terminology have has since spread to non-profits, healthcare settings, and many other progressive organizations.
 If you know more about the origin story, let us know!

 Are Safe Zone workshops just for straight people?
 Are they ally trainings?

 Nope!
-While Safe Zone workshops will absolutely assist straight (and cisgender) people to learn how to be better allies, there is a lot for everyone to learn in a Safe Zone workshop.
+While Safe Zone workshops will absolutely assist straight and cisgender people to learn how to be better allies, there is a lot for everyone to learn in a Safe Zone workshop.
 Many LGBTQ folks enjoy having the opportunity to learn more about how to be better allies to those within the community and more knowledgeable about identities and systems they may otherwise not be aware of!
-The goals of Safe Zone workshops is awareness and knowledge of gender/sexuality (including your own!) and is not limited to how to help/support others as ally trainings may be.
+The goals of Safe Zone trainings is awareness and knowledge of gender/sexuality (including your own!) and is not limited to how to help/support others as ally trainings may be.

 Email us!
 Yo@thesafezoneproject.com!
 We’d be happy to chat!